spc16670/migotka/README.md

     being a positive bar.
 Make initial and final assessment values for one patient be clearly grouped together next to each other and other patients' values be further off on the same plot.

+TO DO 14/01/2020
+- add linear and log regression for plot_patient_donning_p2_p5_p8_s_all
+- Make boxplot of patient donning for first session and last training session for all patients except P9.
+- Perform Wilcoxon signed rank test on the above plot